WE WILL FIGHT FOR YOUR RECOVERY

 How Long Does a Patient Have to File a Claim?

-Generally, in New Mexico, per NM Stat § 41-5-13 (2020), the statute of limitations for medical malpractice is three years.
+Generally, in New Mexico, per NM Stat § 41-5-13 (2020), the statute of limitations for filing a medical malpractice claim is three years.
 When the statute of limitations begins depends on several factors:

 (1) Discovery Rule

-The three-year statute of limitations begins when a negligent act is discovered or should have reasonably been discovered.
+The New Mexico medical malpractice statute sets a three-year statute of limitations that begins when a negligent act is discovered or should have reasonably been discovered.
 This rule protects an unwitting medical malpractice victim from the statute of limitations from forever barring their claim if they did not know that the healthcare professional or provider committed medical negligence in their case.
-It gives the victim or their family time to discover that they or a loved one were in fact a victim of medical malpractice.
-The three year time limit begins to run once you know or reasonably should have known that medical malpractice was committed.
+It gives the victim or their family time to discover that they or a loved one were, in fact, a victim of medical malpractice.
+The three-year time limit begins to run once you know or reasonably should have known that medical malpractice was committed.

 (2) Qualified Healthcare Provider